-Although from the southern hemisphere, while Santa Claus hails from the North Pole, penguins are essential Christmas characters and Nathan James Dodd explains how to complete your decorations with this quirky flightless bird.
+Although from the southern hemisphere, while Santa Claus hails from the North Pole, penguins are essential Christmas characters and Andy Taylor explains how to complete your decorations with this quirky flightless bird.

 King of our penguins is 63cm tall and comes from the Swedish manufacturers Konstsmide.
 It's modelled in acrylic and filled with bright LEDs.

 A baby penguin is also particularly cute and they are all house trained, so can be located in the house as well as outside.

 The Emperor Penguin is tremendously impressive and will welcome your guests with his distinct black and orange plumage.

 For your own penguin, visit the dedicated Christmas Penguins page on GardenSite and pick up a penguin right now.

 At this time of the year you'll find a fabulous selection of summer bedding at our Garden Centre in Birmingham.
 David Coton will be planting the bedding in containers this month to achieve a wonderful display of colour and here are some other jobs to do in the garden in June.